pnowosie/ifirma-api/README.md

 ```
 ## Invoice creation

-Please review example from `./sample_invoice` directory.
-You will find there how to create and send invoice via email with yaml file.
+Please review examples in `./sample_invoice` directory.
+You will find there how to create invoice from yaml file.
+Send it via email and download pdf version to a location of choice.

 Or create invoice from code